-The Maryville College Community Chorus, under the direction of Alan Eleazer, will begin fall rehearsals at 7 p.m., Tuesday, September 4 in the Clayton Center for the Arts' Harry H. Harter Choral Rehearsal Room.
+The Maryville College Community Chorus, under the direction of Alan Eleazer, will begin spring rehearsals at 7 p.m., Tuesday, February 5 in the Clayton Center for the Arts' Harry H. Harter Choral Rehearsal Room.

-Rehearsals will be held on Tuesdays from 7 until 9 p.m. and will focus on preparation for "Play a Simple Melody: Songs from Broadway," a fall performance with the Orchestra at Maryville College on Tuesday, November 6 at 7 p.m. in the Clayton Center for the Arts' Ronald and Lynda Nutt Theatre.
-The chorus will also be performing in "A Celtic Christmas" featuring several Maryville College music ensembles on Tuesday, December 4 at 7 p.m. in the Clayton Center for the Arts' Ronald and Lynda Nutt Theatre.
+Rehearsals will be held on Tuesdays from 7 until 9 p.m. and will focus on preparation for a spring performance with the Orchestra at Maryville College on Tuesday, April 23 at 7 p.m. in the Clayton Center for the Arts' Ronald and Lynda Nutt Theatre.

 The chorus is open to all area singers of all talent levels above the age of 16.
 Music reading experience is helpful but not required.
 Registration and music for the choir will be available at the first rehearsal.